John Chippendall Montesquieu Bellew

+Early life

-John Higgin was born at Lancaster on 3 August 1823.
-He was the only child of an infantry officer, Captain Robert Higgin, of the 12th Regiment.
-His mother, Anne Maria Bellew, a Roman Catholic, who towards the close of 1822, had married Captain Higgin, was the daughter of John Bellew, of Castle Bellew, County Galway, and cousin of Lord Bellew.
+He was born at Lancaster on 3 August 1823, the only child of an infantry officer, Captain Robert Higgin, of the 12th Regiment, son of John Higgin of Lancaster.
+His mother, Anne Maria Bellew, who was a Roman Catholic, who towards the close of 1822 had married Captain Higgin; she was the daughter of John Bellew, of Castle Bellew, County Galway, and cousin of Lord Bellew.
 She was co-heiress under the will of her uncle, Major-general Bellew, heir-at-law of the O'Briens, earls of Thomond.

-Educated during his earlier years at Lancaster Grammar School, Higgin was entered in 1842 as a student at St Mary Hall, Oxford.
-On attaining his majority in the autumn of 1844 he assumed his mother's maiden name, and dropped his patronymic.
+Educated during his earlier years at Lancaster Grammar School, Higgin in 1843 matriculated at St Mary Hall, Oxford.
+On attaining his majority in the autumn of 1844 he took his mother's maiden name Bellew, and dropped his patronymic Higgin.
 He was induced to do this by the circumstance of his being descended maternally from the senior branch of the O'Briens, and thus a descendant from Teige the second brother of Donough, the fourth earl, brother of Daniel O'Brien, 1st Viscount Clare.
-Soon after entering the university, he became known as a frequent and effective speaker at the Oxford Union.
+Soon after entering the university, he became known as a speaker at the Oxford Union.